 At the current time, the university is considering its accommodation needs.
 The university is working with Stride Treglown (Architects and Town Planning Consultants) to develop the brief and prepare the way for a planning application.
 Transport Consultants, Ecologists, Arboricultural Consultant and a Mechanical and Electrical Engineering team have been appointed.
 Site surveys have are ongoing to understand and limit the effects of development in this location.
 The relocation site is outside the Green Belt.

 In the absence of a defined client brief, and therefore emerging designs, there has been no material to share with the public, or Runnymede Borough Council at this time.

 Once concept designs have been prepared, the university intends to prepare a series of exhibition boards suitable for public consultation.
 A survey will run alongside the exhibition and comments collated and considered prior to the planning submission to Runnymede Borough Council.

 Early engagement with the council has suggested that a reserved matters submission will be accepted by the council.
 The relocation of the theatre is considered a modest scheme and does not breach the net academic floor space approved under the outline planning permission.
 Notwithstanding the modest nature of the scheme, a number of technical and design studies will be submitted in support of the submission.

-The university is looking to submit a reserved matters submission later in the year.
+The university is looking to submit a reserved matters submission in Early 2020.
 No contractor has yet been appointed to deliver the scheme, however the university is keen to investigate modular construction techniques to fast-track the construction period and limit the period during which the theatre stage will be in storage.